MonoidMusician/blog/sources/reformed_oop.md

 You could possibly envision scopes containing locks in multithreaded languages.
 But I am not sure how well that would work with a monoid structure…

 (Basically my complaint about multithreaded data structures is that if everything is mutable, everything needs a lock.
 But these locks are just floating about in space, it is not clear how they fit together into a coherent constellation.
-If they instead live externally in a `Scope`{.purescript} that governs a group of resources, it may be slightly clearer.)
+If they instead live externally in a `Scope`{.purescript} that governs a group of resources, it may be slightly clearer.
+Functional programming helps by separating the mutable cell from a complex immutable data structure beneath.)

 ### Inheritance/extensibility